 So you want to learn how to start your first garden.
 Gow your own fruits and vegetables.
 Become more self-sufficient.

 Learning how to start your first garden is a gratifying experience that produces heaps of rewards, but it can be daunting to dig your first hole.
 In this post, we’ll talk about the benefits of homestead gardening, how to select your first crops, and how to plan your planting season.
+If your looking for an urban homesteading approach your might try hydroponic gardening.
 Let’s dive right in.

 Why Start Your Own Garden?

 The benefits of starting your own garden are plentiful, but here is a starting list:

 - Saves money (up to $600 per year)

 - Homegrown produce has more nutrients than grocery-store varieties

 - Homegrown produce tastes more vibrant than grocery-store varieties